Five Foods High in Creatine

 Creatinine is a waste product of muscle metabolism created when creatine is broken down during muscle contractions.
 Creatinine is excreted through the urine and serves as an important metabolic marker to evaluate kidney function.

-Elevated creatinine levels suggest that the kidneys cannot filter and remove creatinine from the blood, which indicates poor kidney function, kidney disease, or kidney failure.
+Elevated creatinine levels suggest that the kidneys cannot filter and remove creatinine from the blood, which may indicate poor kidney function, kidney disease, or kidney failure.

-High creatinine is typically caused by poor kidney function or an abnormal breakdown of muscle tissues due to starvation, trauma, or injury.
-In addition, elevated creatinine levels can also be a result of taking excessive doses of creatine supplements or consuming too much protein.
+High creatinine is typically caused by poor kidney function or an abnormal breakdown of muscle tissue due to starvation, trauma, or injury.
+In addition, elevated creatinine levels can also be a result of consuming too much protein.